Aardvarchaeology is penned by Swedish archaeologist Martin Rundkvist, who spends most of his pixels on actual archaeological things.

 Journalist Eric Berger covers science news with the sensitivity of a comedy writer for SNL, while still managing to convey the details of real scientific research and offering links to those who want to take things a lot more seriously than he's able to muster.

-art beauty blogging business cars design dogs education entertainment fashion finance fitness food football gadgets gardening gossip health humor internet internet marketing investing jewelry lifestyle marketing money music news parenting personal personal finance photography politics real estate relationships reviews science search seo shopping soccer software sports technology travel web 2.0 web design women wordpress writing
+art beauty blogging business cars design dogs education entertainment fashion finance fitness food football gadgets gardening gossip health humor internet internet marketing investing jewelry lifestyle marketing money music news parenting personal personal finance photography politics real estate relationships reviews science seo shopping soccer software sports technology travel web 2.0 web design weight loss women wordpress writing